 The last thing you need is to have your child munch on mindless calories.

 What makes these Peanut Butter Protein Balls even better is that they’re no-bake!

-Add your choice of peanut butter to a marriage of assorted honey roasted nuts, semi-dark chocolate chips, steel-cut oats, honey, and shredded coconut,
+Add your choice of peanut butter to a marriage of assorted honey roasted nuts, semi-dark chocolate chips, old-fashioned/rolled or steel-cut oats, honey, and shredded coconut,

 and you have a sure-fire winner!

 My son loves making these as a post-school snack.

 Preference-wise, the kids enjoy old-fashioned oats over steel-cut any day.

 Feel free to swap RX Nut Butter flavors in your Power Balls and see which one your young athlete likes the best.

 You can also use any other peanut butter brand too.